NCBI-Codeathons/amr-2024-team-nassar/literature_analysis/graphrag_abstract/README.md

-# GraphRAG with Abstract Section of Literatures
+# GraphRAG with Abstract Section of Literatures on Self-resistance Genes

 ![](graph.png)
 Bold green circle is the "self-resistance gene" node.